 We know that gifted children are more than high test scores and academic achievement.
 While intellectual challenges are necessary, gifted children need more than intellectual stimulation to thrive.
 Along with advanced intellectual capacity, these individuals also have social, emotional, spiritual, and physical selves.
 Children with unusually advanced intellectual abilities are uniquely vulnerable to challenges of social and emotional development that stem from being gifted and trying to navigate a world that does not readily understand or accept them.
 Additionally, in today’s struggling educational system, the needs of our gifted and highly gifted students are often neglected.
 Understanding and acceptance of giftedness – and the unique joys and challenges that accompany it – as an integral part of self is crucial during childhood and adolescence, as these are critical stages of development.

-At IEA, our 360-degree Whole Child approach emphasizes each child’s potential as a whole person, rather than focusing on one specific area of talent or ability.
+At IEA, our Whole Child approach emphasizes each child’s potential as a whole person, rather than focusing on one specific area of talent or ability.
 We address their social and emotional needs through programs that teach skills related to problem solving, risk-taking, interpersonal relations, and self-esteem.
 These are skills that highly gifted young people typically do not have the opportunity to fully actualize in programs that focus solely on academic achievement.
-IEA balances the need for academic success with other tools, including teaching these children what it means to be gifted to ensure they thrive in all aspects of life and grow into their best and most realized selves.
+IEA balances the need for academic success with other tools, including teaching children what it means to be gifted to ensure they thrive in all aspects of life and grow into their best and most realized selves.